BenjaminShinar/Books-Resources/README.md

 how are pods created by kubernetes?

-nodes are the machines, we have control nodes and compute nodes. if we want to make a pod, we use kubectl to talk with the kubeAPI server. the first thing that happens is authentication, and next the request is written to etcd (a keyvalue datastore), that is the source-of-truth for kubernetes.
+nodes are the machines, we have control nodes and compute nodes. if we want to make a pod, we use kubectl to talk with the kubeAPI server. the first thing that happens is authentication, and next the request is written to etcd (a key-value datastore), that is the source-of-truth for kubernetes.

 the etcd defines the desired state for Kubernetes.

 the scheduler controls which workloads needs to be assigned to a worker node, it talks to the kubeAPI server.

-the compute nodes have a kubelet, which talks with the control plane and the kubeAPI, it's registered in the cluster. the compute nodes also have a container runtime engine (CRI - container runtime initiative,not only Docker), and a kube-proxy for communiation purposes.
+the compute nodes have a kubelet, which talks with the control plane and the kubeAPI, it's registered in the cluster. the compute nodes also have a container runtime engine (CRI - container runtime initiative,not only Docker), and a kube-proxy for communication purposes.

 the scheduler chooses to which compute node the work should be passed, it tells the kubeAPI which, and then that is written to the etcd. then we have a desired state.

-the last part of the Control node is the controller manager. it has the replication contoller and it also monitor the state of the world against the desired state. if it sees that a pod is missing, it knows how to request a new one to be created.
+the last part of the Control node is the controller manager. it has the replication controller and it also monitor the state of the world against the desired state. if it sees that a pod is missing, it knows how to request a new one to be created.

 - control node
   - kubeAPI server
   - etcd
   - scheduler
-  - conroller manager
+  - controller manager
 - compute node
   - kubelet
   - kube-proxy